Plasma insulin-like growth-factor 1 (IGF-1) concentrations predict early life-history traits in a wild mammal

 Abstract

-3. We measured IGF-1 concentrations in blood samples from approximately four-month-old wild Soay sheep lambs (n=669), collected over nine summers.
-We tested whether IGF-1 was positively correlated with proxies of resource availability, and whether IGF-1 was associated with morphological traits measured concurrently and predicted subsequent fitness-related traits.
+• We measured IGF-1 concentrations in blood samples from approximately four-month-old wild Soay sheep lambs (n=669), collected over nine summers.
+We tested whether IGF-1 (i) was positively correlated with proxies of resource availability, (ii) was associated with morphological traits measured concurrently, and (iii) predicted subsequent fitness-related traits.

-5. Higher IGF-1 levels in summer were predictive of higher body mass, faster post-natal somatic growth and increased skeletal size, measured at the same time.
+• Higher IGF-1 levels in summer were correlated with higher body mass, faster post-natal somatic growth and increased skeletal size, measured at the same time.
 These associations were independent of our proxies of resource availability.

-7. Our study reveals population-level phenotypic plasticity in circulating IGF-1, also finding IGF-1 to predict early life-history traits in a wild mammal population.
+• Our study reveals population-level phenotypic plasticity in circulating IGF-1, also finding IGF-1 to be positively associated with key morphological traits and positively predict fitness traits in early life.
+These findings highlight IGF-1 as a candidate physiological mechanism underpinning plastic responses to variation in food availability and influencing life-history traits in a wild mammal.